 Introduction to computer architecture hardware and its background, concepts and functions of modern computer operating systems, disassembly and reassembly of microcomputers, and identification of its components.

 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Major Applicable.
-CSU system, and organizational information systems.

-CBIS 13 MANAGEMENT INFORMATION SYSTEMS
+CBIS 13: MANAGEMENT INFORMATION SYSTEMS